 For the initial application, we accept documents in all Germanic and Romanic languages.
 We can unfortunately not accept applications with foreign language characters such as Cyrillic or Chinese.

-Which groups are available for me?
+Which research groups are available for conducting the PhD?

 Is it necessary to hold a Master’s or equivalent degree at the time of application?